MicrosoftDocs/intellicode/docs/custom-models.md

 1. Upon successful creation of the model, it will be automatically downloaded to Visual Studio.
 You can track the model’s progress by opening the Output Window and switching to IntelliCode in the dropdown OR in **View** > **Other windows** > **IntelliCode**.

 > [!NOTE]
-> Be sure that you have installed at least [Visual Studio version 16.7 Preview 3](/visualstudio/releases/2019/release-notes-v16.0) or above.
+> Be sure that you've installed at least [Visual Studio version 16.7 Preview 3](/visualstudio/releases/2019/release-notes-v16.0) or above.
 Once the preview has been installed, you can enable automatic models for custom code completions through the infobar after a successful solution build OR via **Tools** > **Options** > **IntelliCode**.

 Once the training is complete, try writing some code using the classes/types that are particular to your repo - you should see starred suggestions for the most common cases.

-Once you are happy with the custom code completions on your solution, you can set up to automatically create, retrain, and share IntelliCode custom code completions with your entire dev team as part of your continuous integration pipeline in [Azure Pipelines](https://azure.microsoft.com/services/devops/pipelines/) or [GitHub Action for Team Completions](https://aka.ms/vsic/github).
+Once you're done with the custom code completions on your solution, you can automatically create, retrain, and share IntelliCode custom code completions with your entire dev team as part of your continuous integration pipeline in [Azure Pipelines](https://azure.microsoft.com/services/devops/pipelines/) or [GitHub Action for Team Completions](https://aka.ms/vsic/github).

 ## Data and privacy

 To build your team model, we extract a summary file with metadata on your types and their usages.
 For example, the summary file contains the names of classes and methods and how often they're called in different circumstances.
 IntelliCode doesn't track your keystrokes or extract whole expressions, statements, or literal values (such as strings) from your code.

 The extracted data is transmitted, over HTTPS, to the IntelliCode service.
-The service then uses machine learning algorithms to train a model for your code.
+The service then uses machine-learning algorithms to train a model for your code.
 It returns the model to your computer where it's merged with the base model.

-When you enable IntelliCode to kickoff training and/or autotraining your model for custom code completions:
+When you enable IntelliCode for kickoff training and/or autotraining your model for custom code completions:

 - We analyze your code locally.
 - We extract a summary file with metadata on your types and their usages.
 - We securely upload it to the IntelliCode service and train a completions model tailored to your code.
-- Your completions model is never shared with those who have access to your repo (if a cloned git repository).
+- Your completions model is never shared with the users who have access to your repo (if a cloned git repository).
 - We allow you to delete your model at any time and/or cancel the model training directly in the IntelliCode UI found at **View** > **Other windows** > **IntelliCode**.
-Simply uncheck the box in the UI to delete the model for the custom code completions immediately.
+Uncheck the box in the UI to delete the model for the custom code completions.
 - You can refresh your learned patterns directly in the IntelliCode UI found at **View** > **Other windows** > **IntelliCode**.

-You will see the training progress in your Visual Studio output window's IntelliCode section or IntelliCode UI found at **View** > **Other windows** > **IntelliCode**.
-Once the training is complete, you will be able to see your summary and the new model tailored to your code.
-You can then try writing some code using the classes/types that are particular to your repo - you should see starred suggestions for the most common cases.
+You'll see the training progress in your Visual Studio output window's IntelliCode section or IntelliCode UI found at **View** > **Other windows** > **IntelliCode**.
+Once the training is complete, you can see your summary and the new model tailored to your code.
+Then try writing some code using the classes/types that are particular to your repo.
+You should see starred suggestions for the most common cases.

 ### View extracted data